 During Morgan’s time on Wall Street, she confronted many challenges typical to a woman in a male-dominated industry.
 Morgan was recognized with awards for her efforts in mentoring and coaching other professionals at Goldman Sachs.

 Morgan later attended the Lee Hecht Harrison Coach Training Program in NYC and earned an ICF Coaching Certification.
+She is also Certified in Hogan Assessment and Advanced Feedback.

 When not coaching, Morgan enjoys sports with her family and friends.
 Morgan has completed two New York City Marathons, and is now a member of a Brazilian Women’s Soccer program.
 Morgan also loves camping and hiking with her kids, and spends as much time as possible in the summer months sailing, kayaking, and paddle-boarding on the Long Island Sound.
 In the winter, Morgan is an avid downhill skier.
 Morgan has lived in London, Toulouse, France, and New York, and currently resides in Westport, CT with her husband and four children.